 If the Interest field is greater than zero in the Farm management deposit account data record, the Type of investment field must equal 2.

-Type of payment – the type of payment paid or credited to the investment account.
+7.70 Type of payment – the type of payment paid, credited or attributed (for AMITs), to the investment account.
 This field must contain one of the following values:

+Investment account data record - This field must be set to one of the following values:

+AMT – Amounts attributed from an AMIT including MIT fund payments made to non-residents

 DIS – Interest on deferred interest securities only

-DIV – Dividends (franked, unfranked and franking credits) FMD – Interest on FMDs only
+DIV – Dividends (franked, unfranked and franking credits) and exploration credits directly distributed by a greenfields mineral explorer

-FSI – Foreign source investment income that is not part of a UTDINT – Interest on all other interest bearing investments
+FSI – Foreign source investment income that is not part of a UTD or attribution (for AMITs)

+INT – Interest on all other interest bearing investments

 IRB – Cash or non-cash payments from investment related betting chance